taotaoorange/words-matter-scene-text-for-image-classification/README.md

 - - - -
 ### Usage

-**Text detection**: The code in the folder 'text_detection' is for generating word bounding box proposals.
+**Text detection**: The code in the folder 'text_detection/' is for generating word bounding box proposals.
 See 'text_detection/demo.m'.

 **Generate textual representation**: Refer to 'EncodeTextualConTextScript.m' for how to generate representations of the textual contents in images.
 Both the CPU version ('EncodeTextual.m') and the GPU version ('EncodeTextualGPU.m') are provided.
 To generate the representations of the textual contents, the word recognition model provided by Jaderberg et al (http://www.robots.ox.ac.uk/~vgg/research/text/) is required.
 Go to folder 'NIPS2014DLW-Jaderberg/' and run 'download.sh' to download the word recognition model.